sieradzki/vgresource-downloader/README.md

 # TODO
 * [x] If single sprite - save in single/
 * [x] Whole console scraping
+* [ ] Why do I have to provide site as arguments AND in urls file ??
 * [ ] Provide option to scrape single game with game=game_name
 * [ ] Check for link validity !!!
 * [ ] Error reporting (and handling)